-Henry Percy, later made famous as 'Harry Hotspur' was born 20 May 1364 at Alnwick Castle in Northumberland, he was the eldest son of Henry Percy, 1st Earl of Northumberland, and Margaret Neville, daughter of Ralph de Neville, 2nd Lord Neville of Raby, and Alice de Audley.
+Henry Percy, later made famous as 'Harry Hotspur' was born on 20 May 1364 at Alnwick Castle in Northumberland.
+He was the eldest son of Henry Percy, 1st Earl of Northumberland, and Margaret Neville, daughter of Ralph de Neville, 2nd Lord Neville of Raby, and Alice de Audley.

 Harry Percy married Elizabeth Mortimer, the eldest daughter of Edmund Mortimer, 3rd Earl of March, and Philippa Plantagenet, who was the only child of Lionel, 1st Duke of Clarence, and Elizabeth de Burgh, Countess of Ulster, the marriage produced two children:

 (1) Henry Percy, 2nd Earl of Northumberland (3 February 1393 - 22 May 1455), married Eleanor Neville, by whom he had issue.
 He was killed at the First Battle of St Albans.

 (2) Elizabeth Percy (c.1395 - 26 October 1436), who married firstly John Clifford, 7th Baron de Clifford, by whom she had issue, and secondly Ralph Neville, 2nd Earl of Westmorland (d.
 3 November 1484), by whom she had a son, Sir John Neville.